 As useful as these stress hormones are, they have a destructive effect on the immune system if prolonged.
 If your body remains on high alert, then important functions of the body are derailed and shut down.
 Think your reproductive or digestive system, your growth process or your immune system.

 Eating and sleeping well in the run up to your holiday and taking a supplement like Leapfrog IMMUNE can support your immune system as you transition to downtime.
 A study published in February 2021 called “The in vitro antiviral activity of lactoferrin against common human coronaviruses and SARS-CoV-2” (Hu et al, Emerging Microbes & Infections, 2021) reports that lactoferrin can keep multiple human coronaviruses at bay.
 Lactoferrin derived from cow’s milk – as Leapfrog’s lactoferrin is – can bind directly to the virus and inhibit its absorption into target cells.
-In addition, when the spike protein of a virus docks on an area on healthy cells called the heparan sulfate proteoglycans (HSPGs) before gaining entry into the cell, lactoferrin can block the virus at the HSPG site.
+In addition, when the spike protein of a virus docks on an area on healthy cells called the heparan sulfate proteoglycans (HSPGs) before gaining entry into the cell, lactoferrin can block the virus at the HSPG site:

 “In this work, we profiled the broad-spectrum antiviral activity of LF against multiple common human coronaviruses including HCoV-OC43, HCoV-NL63, and HCoV-229E as well as SARS-CoV-2 and its mechanism of action.
 It was found that LF inhibits not only SARS-CoV-2, but also HCoV-OC43, HCoV-NL63, and HCoV-229E."

-Every chewale tablet of Leapfrog IMMUNE contains 250mg of lactoferrin, together with zinc and vitamin C. One tablet per day (on what we call the Pulse Method®) is useful to support your immune system as you spring into your holiday.
+Every chewable tablet of Leapfrog IMMUNE contains 250mg of lactoferrin, together with zinc and vitamin C. One tablet per day (on what we call the Pulse Method®) is useful to support your immune system as you launch into your holiday.
 Dr Marian Kruzel, Leapfrog’s consultant immunologist and lactoferrin expert from the University of Texas, explains the benefits of lactoferrin particularly when we’re run-down – and he certainly wouldn’t get on a plane without it:

 “It’s good to supplement when the body might not be producing sufficient lactoferrin of its own.
 That could be down to lifestyle factors such as stress, insufficient sleep, lack of exercise or poor diet.
 Personally, I take it every time I go on a plane.
 When I travel in a close environment and people are coughing or sneezing, I make sure that I take lactoferrin.
 I believe I am protected that way.”